Ana Sánchez-Colberg: Career and Activities

 Since 2016 Sánchez-Colberg moves fully into non-stage multidisciplinary/cross-arts works based on experimentation with generative compositional rules to create new forms of collaborative and participatory contemporary art.
 The works defy categorization as they bring together elements of fine and visual art, audio composition, movement, photography and film, live documentation in works that question the relationship between art institutions, the 'art-object' and the subjects involved in the creation and reception.
 This focus led the establishment of Vision.AI.R-e, a company developing multidisciplinary projects in audiovisual and new technologies.

-The film 13.13.13 Archeology of a City has been screened in festivals worldwide and was an award winner at Berlin Indie Festival in 2022.
-The short film 13 Variables [We are no longer who we were then, in dialogue with Jean Cocteau] was an official selection for the Athens Digital Arts Festival 2021 edition, ScreenDance Miami, as well as an official selection for the Berlin International Art Film Festival.
+The film 13.13.13 Archeology of a City has been screened in festivals worldwide.
+The short film 13 Variables [We are no longer who we were then, in dialogue with Jean Cocteau] was an official selection for the Athens Digital Arts Festival 2021 edition, ScreenDance Miami, as well as an official selection for the [Berlin International Art Film Festival.
 The work reimagines Cocteau's Jeune Homme et la Morte from the perspective of the Woman/Death.
 Love Letters to Ana was part of exhibition Coantivirus curated by NY20+ Nongyuan Culture in Chengdu, Sichuan, China.
 From there it joined the permanent collection of the channel Six Minutes Past Nine.
 The video series is a collaborations between nine international artists during the nine-week period of 'heavy lockdown' in the city of Athens.
 Ana is the lead artist who invited artists in 'lockdown cities' (from Seoul to Beijing, to Bangkok, Rome, Milan, San Antonio, to name some) to send her an audio 'love letter'.
 This love letter was used as an audio-score to 'go on a walk' (a poetic slightly ironic variation on the museum audio walk) in the conditions of 'containment'.
 The letters serve as a cross-border reflection on the shared and distinct conditions of 'lockdown' as well as an exercise in 'recuperation' amidst the loss.
-Other work in film and documentary includes the collaborations with filmmaker Chris Clow in film and documentary projects.
+Other work in film and documentary includes the collaborations with filmmaker Chris Clow in film and documentary projects including Holds No Memory (2006) and 45,46,47 The Unbearable.

 Event/Horizons was an international collaborative project bringing together over sixty-nine performing arts artists across the globe to share practices and concerns in response to the effect of the global pandemic.
 The project lasted for thirteen months, from October 2020 to December 2021 and concluded in an installation showcasing the work that was generated through the exchange.

-In February 2020 she was artistic mentor for the project Grass Stains in Miami, Fl, an initiative of Pioneer Winter Collective.
+In 2020 and 2022 she was artistic mentor for the project Grass Stains in Miami, Fl, an initiative of Pioneer Winter Collective.
 This gathering of twenty-two creators worked under the mentorship and facilitation of Sánchez-Colberg, in a laboratory setting over the course of one week.
-The MDC Live Arts Lab surrounding MDC Wolfson Campus (Building 1) hosted the artists.
+The MDC Live Arts Lab surrounding MDC Wolfson Campus (Building 1) hosted the artist.